Bert-Proesmans/bert-proesmans.github.io/content/2021-05-14-Gushing-over-Kiara.md

 # I'm a fan of Kiara Takanashi!

 This post is a continuation of my series about [Kiara Takanashi](https://virtualyoutuber.fandom.com/wiki/Takanashi_Kiara).
-The [first part](@2021-05-12-Thank you Kiara.md) contained some vague and unfocused amalgamation of my latest 'obsession' and my opinion about the topic itself. <!-- more -->
+The [first part](@/2021-05-12-Thank-you-Kiara.md) contained some vague and unfocused amalgamation of my latest 'obsession' and opinion about the topic itself. <!-- more -->
 The wording is stiff, and its content indicates that I've merely seen a glimpse of the magical world of true fandom.
 I hope to do better this time and write a piece that holds the attention of future readers.
 Reality and probability theory says I should practice a lot more, though.

 Let's attempt to dissect the more hidden in plain sight parts about being a true fan.
 Oh, and the gushing started with the previous installment overflowed into this one!
 Sorry, not sorry in advance.